Get Your Premium Membership

 The village where my father was born.

-After so many years
+After many years

-Still not changed
+Still has not changed

-Except that electricity arrived there ,
+Except that electricity has arrived ,

-The road blacktopped ( yet deteriorated ).
+The road blacktopped has deteriorated,

 Yet what I wonder is

-As seen in my childhood long ago
+As I saw in my childhood long ago,

-The village road today also is lonesome,
+The village road today is still lonesome,

-Cactus and wild bush plants in that quietness
+Cactus and wild bush plants ,in that quietness

-Still growing here and there by the roadside.
+Are still growing here and there by the roadside.

-And sprawling paddy fields are as calm
+And the sprawling paddy fields are as calm

 At the roadside is still in its grandeur.

-Under it I saw my grandfather cremated,
+Under it, I saw my grandfather cremated,

 Consigned to flames